 There are many reasons why people enjoy shopping, even without the deals.
 Shopping releases the endorphin Dopamine, which is one of our feel-good hormones.
 Add in a crazy event like Black Friday Shopping and it becomes hard to resist making a grab for all those incredible deals.

-The short answer: Black Friday is fuelled by demand from both directions, consumer demand and retail incentives, and it's not always a pretty picture!
+The short answer: Black Friday is fueled by demand from both directions, consumer demand and retail incentives, and it's not always a pretty picture!

 The longer answer: Retailers & Brands like ours can see soaring revenues during this period, while shoppers know they wait all year for the deep discounts that make essential purchases more accessible.
 It’s a symbiotic relationship where desire and opportunity meet - It's joined boxing day as one of the biggest shopping events of the year.
 People know they can get expensive items they need or presents for the holiday season, and save money doing it.